 Five successful applicants from Hampshire, Berkshire, Buckinghamshire, Oxfordshire and Isle of Wight were selected to take part in a fully funded programme of lively and informed workshops that results in a new artwork responding to site and context.

-This unique opportunity gave museums a chance to develop a brief to meet a need identified by their museum – whether that need is around engaging with new audiences, reinterpreting their collections or telling a new story about their site.
-As part of the process, museums benefit from support, expertise and funding to deliver a high-quality new work for their museum or heritage site.
+This unique opportunity gives museums a chance to develop an artists’ brief to meet a need identified by their museum – whether that need is around engaging with new audiences, reinterpreting their collections or telling a new story about their site.

 Project Update: March 2021

-Congratulations to Didcot Railway Centre; the National Paralympic Heritage Centre in Aylesbury; Ure Museum of Greek Archaeology in Reading; Furzey Gardens in the New Forest National Park; ‘a space’ arts and The Brickworks Museum in Southampton.
+Participants have been announced: Didcot Railway Centre; National Paralympic Heritage Centre in Aylesbury; Ure Museum of Greek Archaeology in Reading; Furzey Gardens in the New Forest National Park; A-Space Arts; and The Brickworks Museum in Southampton.